Skip to main content

 Falconry

 This long-standing tradition can be experienced on the lush grounds of Glenlo Abbey Hotel & Estate.
 Come up close and personal with a variety of birds of prey within our 138-acre estate, while guided by one of Ireland's best Master Falconers.
-Our offering includes both one to one private hawk walks, where guests can enjoy time with several different birds of prey, or display shows for larger groups.
+Our offering includes both hawk walks, where guests can enjoy time with several different birds of prey, or display shows for larger groups.

 Pre-booking is essential.
 To book email reception@glenloabbey.ie or call (091) 519 600